-CHA maintains a coronavirus resource web page featuring content and FAQs specific to human resources, wage and hour laws, employee health and safety, clinical concerns, Medi-Cal waivers, and more - go to https://www.calhospital.org/coronavirus.
+CHA maintains a coronavirus resource web page featuring content and FAQs specific to human resources, wage and hour laws, employee health and safety, clinical concerns, Medi-Cal waivers, and more - go to www.calhospital.org/coronavirus.
 CHA has also created a newsletter for hospitals, called Coronavirus Response, that notifies hospitals of important developments, including newly issued waivers, flexes, enforcement discretion, and a wide range of other topics.
-To be added to the distribution list, contact Christina Devi at cdevi@calhospital.org.
+To be added to the distribution list, contact Ravenna Legare at info@calhospital.org.